 Looking Out for Others

 Teamwork is a major part of delivering health care.
 It is also a necessary part of remaining safe in the correctional setting.
-We all need to be alert for our own safety, but also for the physical and mental safety of our workmates.
+We all need to be alert for our own safety, but also for the physical and mental safety of our co-workers.
 It is usually easier to engage a peer in physical safety concerns such as a reminder to keep the keys on their person or refrain from discussing personal information in a public area.
-However, it can be difficult to speak up when a fellow staff member is dressing provocatively or engaging in personal conversation with patients.
+However, it can be more difficult to speak up when a fellow staff member is dressing provocatively or engaging in personal conversation with patients.
 Courage is needed.
 Your interventions in these areas, though, improves safety for everyone.